House and Cottage

 Long live the good old England!
 Or how to create a cozy house in the style of actress Andy McDowell.

-How to distinguish the Tudor style from many others?
+How can you distinguish the Tudor style from many others?

-• If you see an unusual combination of archedPointed gothic, slightly rounded - semi-fine - the line of roofs, a multilevel, whimsically combined - like children's cubes, cubes inserted in another, spaces - most likely it really will be the Tudor style.
+• If you see an unusual combination of archedpointed Gothic, slightly rounded - half-hipped - roof lines, multi-level, whimsically folded - like children's cubes inserted one into another, spaces - most likely this will truly be the Tudor style.

-• Numerous windows of different shapes and configurations - from windows to the floor to small round portholes - are also his features.
+• Numerous windows of different shapes and configurations - from floor-to-ceiling windows to small round portholes - are also its feature.

-• Cozy, small, clearly zoned chamberSpace, where the predominance of finishing with natural materials, man-made things, bear the stamp of the individuality of the owners.
-Here, each subject is associated with some memories, carries some history and roads not at a price, but the memory of those you love.
-That's what a slightly fairytale, magical, cozy and exquisite Tudor style - the style of the good old England of the XIV century.
+• Cozy, small, clearly zoned chambersspaces where natural materials and handmade items prevail, bear the stamp of the owners' individuality.
+Here, every object is connected with some memories, carries some history and is dear not for its price, but for the memory of those you love.
+This is what the slightly fabulous, magical, cozy and refined Tudor style is - the style of good old England of the 14th century.

 • Comments